LM Radio: History 1933 to 1975

 The first radio station in Mozambique began broadcasting on shortwave and AM on 18 March 1933, but suspended transmissions for a while in 1934 owing to a shortage of money.
 A South African, G. J. McHarry became involved, and in 1935 Rádio Clube de Moçambique was launched, broadcasting mostly in English.
 In 1947, Colonel Richard L. Meyer, who prior to World War II was General Manager of the International Broadcasting Company of London, together with John Davenport formed Davenport and Meyer and took over the management of Lourenço Marques Radio.
 The station recruited David Davies to run the station and he, together with another announcer, David Gordon, were the first two announcers on the new commercial station.
 David Gordon left in 1950 to join the staff of Springbok Radio.
 In 1948 LM Radio moved into a new purpose built 4-storey building which became known as the "Radio Palace".
 The station started producing variety shows in front of live audiences.
 "Anything Goes" hosted by Peter Merrill and recorded in 1948 at the 20th Century Theatre in Johannesburg was one of the first South African radio variety shows.
 In the late 1950s the station underwent a major format change to cater for the younger generation who were not being catered for in South Africa by the state owned SABC.
 LM Radio was renowned for its Top Twenty chart show, the LM Hit Parade, and played a major role in promoting South African artists and their music.
 LM Radio lost much of its sparkle when it was taken over by the SABC in 1972.
 On 7 September 1974 the station was occupied during a bloody uprising in Lourenço Marques and the administration of the station was taken over by the Frelimo army.
 On 12 October 1975, following Moçambican independence from Portugal in June of that year, LM Radio facilities were nationalised and the station closed down on 13 October 1975.
 It was replaced in South Africa by Radio 5, later known as 5FM.

 "And now, wherever you are, in the Transvaal, Natal, Orange Free State, the Cape, Southwest Africa or Rhodesia [...] greetings.
-And to you, to you, and especially to you, vaya con Dios", so went David Davies' farewell message at the end of a broadcast.
+And to you, to you, and especially to you, vaya con Dios", so went David Davies' farewell message at the end of a broadcast (a Portuguese version was done by Manuela Arraiano).